-A. Evaluates the School Leader (employed by the Board) and all other academy administrator's job performances at least annually in a year-end evaluation, while providing timely and constructive feedback.
+A. Evaluates the School Leader and all other academy administrator's job performances at least annually in a year-end evaluation, while providing timely and constructive feedback.

-The Service Provider shall perform the academy administrators' evaluations.
+The Educational Service Provider shall perform the academy administrator's evaluations.
 The Educational Service Provider shall perform the School Leader's evaluation.
-A School Leader (employed by the Board) or academy administrator rated highly effective on three (3) consecutive year-evaluations may be evaluated every other year at the Board's discretion.
+A School Leader or academy administrator rated highly effective on three (3) consecutive year-evaluations may be evaluated every other year at the Board's discretion.

-- B. Establishes clear approaches to measuring student growth and assessment data and provides the School Leader (employed by the Board) or academy administrators with relevant data on student growth. - C. Evaluates a School Leader (employed by the Board) or academy administrator's job performance as highly effective, effective, minimally effective or ineffective, using multiple rating categories that take into account student growth and assessment data.
-For the 2016-2017 and 2017-2018 school years twenty-five (25) percent of the annual year-end evaluation shall be based on student growth and assessment data.
-Beginning with the 2018-2019 school year, forty (40) percent of the annual year-end evaluation shall be based on student growth and assessment data. - D. Uses the evaluations, at a minimum, to inform decisions regarding all of the following: - 1.
+- B. Establishes clear approaches to measuring student growth and assessment data and provides the School Leader or academy administrators with relevant data on student growth. - C. Evaluates a School Leader or academy administrator's job performance as highly effective, effective, minimally effective or ineffective, using multiple rating categories that take into account student growth and assessment data.
+For the 2018-2019 school year twenty-five (25) percent of the annual year-end evaluation shall be based on student growth and assessment data.
+Beginning with the 2019-2020 school year, forty (40) percent of the annual year-end evaluation shall be based on student growth and assessment data. - D. Uses the evaluations, at a minimum, to inform decisions regarding all of the following: - 1.
 The effectiveness of the School Leader or academy administrators, so that they are given ample opportunities for improvement; - 2.
-Promotion, retention, and development of the School Leader (employed by the Board) or academy administrators, including providing relevant coaching, instruction support, or professional development. - 3.
+Promotion, retention, and development of the School Leader or academy administrators, including providing relevant coaching, instruction support, or professional development. - 3.
 Removing ineffective School Leaders or academy administrators after they have had ample opportunities to improve, and providing that these decisions are made using rigorous standards and streamlined, transparent, and fair procedures. - E. The portion of the annual year-end evaluation that is not based on student growth and assessment data shall be based on at least the following: - 1.
-The School Leader (employed by the Board) or academy administrator's training and proficiency in conducting teacher performance evaluations if s/he does so or his/her designee's proficiency and training if the administrator designates such duties.
+The School Leader or academy administrator's training and proficiency in conducting teacher performance evaluations if s/he does so or his/her designee's proficiency and training if the administrator designates such duties.